pagesource/universal-react-docs/docs/why.md

 4. Overall lack of efficiency, as replication of best practices isn’t easy.

 ## How does Universal React addresses above concerns?
-1. Instant initial setup of essential solutions for enterprise scale React applications.
+1. Instant initial setup of essential tools for enterprise scale React applications.
-2. Continuous value addition beyond initial setup through evolving accelerators.
+2. Continuous value addition beyond initial setup through evolving accelerator.
 3. Attention to Developer experience for great productivity.
 4. Preservation and replication of low-level best practices.